Edsger W. Dijkstra: Last years

-Dijkstra and his wife returned from Austin to his original house in Nuenen (Netherlands) where he found that he had only months to live.
+Dijkstra and his wife returned from Austin to his original house in Nuenen, Netherlands, where he found that he had only months to live.
 He said that he wanted to retire in Austin, Texas, but to die in the Netherlands.
 Dijkstra died on 6 August 2002 after a long struggle with cancer.
-He and his wife Maria (Ria) Debets were survived by their three children: Marcus, Femke, and the computer scientist Rutger M. Dijkstra.
+He and his wife were survived by their three children: Marcus, Femke, and the computer scientist Rutger M. Dijkstra.